 For a while, Huesca was one of a few Spanish Provinces still left on my travel bucket list.
-Although it was often on my way every second trip across the country, I never really stopped to explore its surroundings and beautiful medieval villages, lost in the mountains.
+Although it was often on my way (like every second trip across the country), I’ve never really stopped to explore its surroundings and beautiful medieval villages, lost in the mountains.

 Besides, my last time in the Pyrenees was almost 4 years ago.
 Fresh mountain air, bird´s eye views, medieval villages with cobblestoned streets… Let´s explore Huesca!

-Those of you who´ve been following my blog for a while know that back in December, we had our second baby.
+Those of you who´ve been following my blog for a while know that back in December 2018, we welcomed our second baby.
 So now, traveling with two little babies (19 months and 3 months) is my reality.

 At times I feel like I´m a mom of 20 kids: Two strollers, two cribs, different toys and clothes sets, diaper bags… I mean, every time we do a weekend getaway now, our neighbors might be thinking we are moving out forever.

-One way or another, despite a completely different dynamic of traveling, we decided to spend our first weekend getaway as a family of 4 in Huesca…
+One way or another, despite a completely different dynamic of traveling!
+One way or another, we decided to spend our first weekend getaway as a family of 4 in Huesca…

 I´ve recently read somewhere that there is a connection between our feelings and different elements of nature or landscapes we seek to experience.
 Can you imagine?!